 Image Courtesy: AzaToth

-Extremely high levels of mercury poising can cause Minamata disease (neurological syndrome) and acrodynia (skin condition).
+Extremely high levels of mercury poising can cause Minamata disease (neurological syndrome) and acrodynia (a skin condition).
 Long time Mercury exposure and lead to partial kidney failure and decreased brain functioning.

 2. Snake Venom